Become Attached to God, not the World

 Certainly, God made everything good, but we have allowed the evil one to take the good in the world and twist it into something very bad.
 Instead of using the world to more fully know, serve and love God, we crave the world for personal pleasure and not God’s glory.

-To obtain a saving faith all idolatry must be taken away by God grace…yes, all habitual sin must be gone.
-Desiring a sin is bad, but habitually wanting to offend God, even with a venial sin, is a deadly sin (idolatry).
+To obtain a saving faith all idolatry must be taken away by God grace…yes, all attachments and habitual sin must be gone.
+Desiring the world is bad, but desiring a sin is bad too.
+Habitually wanting to offend God, even with a venial sin, is a deadly sin (idolatry) too.

 We Can Change